-A year after Princess Charlotte's death, Queen Charlotte fell ill and thought a few days in the country air of Kew would be beneficial, she was suffering from dropsy, and her condition deteriorated until she contracted pneumonia.
+A year after Princess Charlotte's death, Queen Charlotte fell ill and thought a few days in the country air of Kew would be beneficial, she was suffering from dropsy or fluid retention and her condition deteriorated until she contracted pneumonia.
 She died at the age of 74 at royal family's country retreat, Dutch House in Surrey (now known as Kew Palace) on 17 November 1818.
 Her two eldest sons, George, the Prince Regent, and Frederick, Duke of York, along with the Princesses Augusta and Mary were with her at the end.
 She was buried at St George's Chapel at Windsor Castle.
 Her husband, now completely blind and suffering from dementia, was not informed of her death, he died at the age of 81 at Windsor Castle, just over a year later.

 (1) George Augustus Frederick, Prince of Wales KING GEORGE IV (1762-1830) m.
 Caroline of Brunswick.

 (i) Princess Charlotte Augusta of Wales (1796-1817) m Leopold of Saxe-Gotha

 (2) Frederick Augustus, Duke of York (1763-1827) m.
 Fredericka of Prussia